LdesignMedia/moodle-tool_developer/README.md

 ![Privacy-friendly](https://img.shields.io/badge/Privacy-friendly-brightgreen.svg)

 ## List of features
-- Service worker to load debug javascript once.
+- Service worker to load debug javascript once if `cachejs` setting is disabled.
 - TODO easy see if debug is on (enable fast switching)
 - TODO Record error traces to log
 - TODO debugbar